-If your wages are being garnished to pay off a creditor's judgment, you probably want to know when the wage garnishment will end.
-The wage garnishment will end when:
+If a creditor is garnishing your wages to pay off a money judgment, tax debt, or student loan obligation, you probably want to know when the wage garnishment will end.
+The wage garnishment will end when you:

-To learn about wage garnishments, including when they can happen, who can garnish your wages, when you can object, and more, see our Wage Garnishment topic area.
+For more about wage garnishments, including when they can happen, who can garnish your wages, when you can object, and more, see Wage Garnishments & Attachments.

 Federal law and each state’s law afford you several options to stop a creditor from garnishing your wages.

-In certain circumstances, states allow you to protect some of your wages -- these are referred to as exemptions.”
-By filing a claim of exemption with the court, you are asking the court to totally or partially stop the creditor’s garnishment of your wages.
-Learn more about claiming exemptions to protect your wages.
+In certain circumstances, states allow you to protect some of your wages with laws called exemptions.
+By filing a claim of exemption with the state court, you’re asking the court to totally or partially stop the creditor’s garnishment of your wages.
+(Learn more in How to Object to a Wage Garnishment.)